labelwithshipiroo/odoo_customer_segmentation/ERRORS_AND_LESSONS.md

 6. **Documentation:** Keep track of changes and reasons for future maintenance.

-This module is now compatible with Odoo 17 and should install without these errors.
+This module is now compatible with Odoo 17+ (including Odoo 18) and should install without these errors.